This article was originally published in 2015 and has been completely updated in 2020.

 Another option is to conduct your own surveys using software such as SurveyMonkey.
 Just ensure you have a sufficiently large mailing list.
-This type of survey has the advantage of being linked to electronic direct mail such as emailed newsletters you might be sending to a list.
-Also, pop-ups can be arranged so the visitors to your website can be prompted to participate in the survey every time they visit your site.
-Although this can be bothersome to visitors, apparently it does work quite well, especially if participants are offered a reward for participating.
+This type of survey has the advantage of being sent to your newsletter recipients.
+Also, pop-ups can be arranged so the visitors to your website are prompted to participate in the survey every time they visit your site.
+Although this can be bothersome to visitors, apparently it does work quite well, especially if you offer a reward for participating.

 Media monitoring is the obvious technique to monitor the operating environment.
-You can appoint a monitoring service to do this, although the service can quickly run out of control unless you brief very carefully.
-Such monitoring can pick up many irrelevant items and fail to pick up significant ones.
-This can cause you to spend much unnecessary time in manual follow up to the results.
+You can appoint a monitoring service to do this, although the service can quickly run out of control unless you brief very carefully about the specific keywords you are interested in.
+If you are too vague or generalized about the keywords you want monitored, the service may pick up many irrelevant items and fail to pick up significant ones.
+This can cause you to spend much unnecessary time in manual processing of results.

 A free alternative is to set up Google Alerts to pick up web coverage of topics.

 And, of course, you should be scanning relevant news media yourself, including local and national newspapers, news websites, and business and industry magazines.
 Also, you could keep an eye on television news in the evenings.
 You might be able to spread the load with colleagues on this.
 In addition to news, all these sources are important for sparking ideas for related feature items.
-For instance, scanning travel and lifestyle features in newspapers can be hugely fruitful for adapting specific angles for your purposes.
-Plus this scanning gives you a general feel for what is covered in these items.
+For instance, scanning travel and lifestyle features in newspapers can be hugely fruitful for adapting specific angles if these sectors are relevant to you or your clients.
+Plus this type of scanning gives you a general feel for what is covered in these items.

 There are many ways to monitor coverage in social media as well.
-One increasingly important part of a company’s strategic early warning system is sniffing signals in social media.
+One increasingly important part of a company’s strategic early warning system is sniffing signals in social media discussions.
 More on that in another newsletter.

 A community, school or other similar activity creates a great opportunity to interact with stakeholders.
 Attending such activities with them provides common ground, which is key to gaining their trust.
 They are more likely to talk forthrightly and honestly with you.

-It is important for organizations to have periodic meetings with various key stakeholders such as politicians, industry leaders and even competitors.
-Such occasions should be treated as vital because they create the opportunity to gain some feedback about how your organization is viewed by the specific stakeholder and by others whose views the stakeholder may claim to represent.
-The occasions also enable personal relationships to be strengthened and common issues to be discussed.
+It is important for organizations to have periodic meetings with various key stakeholders such as politicians, industry leaders and even competitors in your industry .
+Such occasions should be treated as vital because they create the opportunity to gain some feedback about how your organization is viewed by your stakeholders and those whose views the stakeholder may claim to represent.
+The occasions also enable business relationships to be strengthened and common issues to be discussed.

 Companies in various industries, particularly those affecting the environment, are obliged by law and by regulation to consult with local communities.
 This obliges them to interact with a wide range of stakeholders, informing them of intended operations and asking them a range of questions.
 Apart from the matter under question, this process creates the early opportunity to further identify any potential issues significant to the organization.

-Stakeholder feedback in the public arena about your competitors is a valuable early warning tool for your organization.
+Public stakeholder feedback about your competitors is a valuable early warning tool for your organization.
 Such feedback may emerge in publicly available documents such as community response to projects that affect the environment.
 Such feedback may be unreliable and unrepresentative, but perceptions can cause more damage to reputation than facts.